ISLAM NUSANTARA: TABOT FESTIVAL IN BENGKULU

 On the 10th Muharram, Lapangan Merdeka turned into a festival ground.
 Traditional dance, traditional musical performances and tabot Pembangunan competitions were held.
 Exhibition kiosks from government offices and local businesses were also present.

 The tabot festival attracts people across Bengkulu and neighboring provinces like Lampung and West Sumatera.
 Lapangan Merdeka had become so crowded that people had to walk elbow to elbow.

 The tabot ceremony completes on the 10th Muharram.
 All tabots leave Lapangan Merdeka and return to their original places.
 They pass the main streets and become the major attraction for the people.
 Four sacred tabots have to be discharged in Karabela.
 Karabela is a name of a neighborhood that is adopted from Karbala’ Plain.

 Guarded by the police, the procession of tabot was advanced by a group of youths.
 They wear black t-shirts printed with Arabic calligraphy “Ya Hussain”.
 The youths carry dols on their shoulder, flags, banners, and jari-jari.
 They play the music with a mourning rhythm.
 Tabot Imam was on the front line of other tabots.
 Tabot Imam, which is the biggest of all sacred tabot, is beautifully decorated with a white horse model.
 Most tabot family members who participate wore black dresses symbolizing the atmosphere of condolence.
 People along the street look so excited seeing all the tabots.

 In Karabela, there is a grave where Imam Senggolo was buried.
 A ritual of prayer is held in his grave which was attended by the tabot family members and watched by local people.
 The sacred tabots are then able to be dismantled.

-Apart of its religious values, tabot ceremony demonstrates a local genius that has continued for many years and loved by the locals.
+Apart from its religious values, tabot ceremony demonstrates a local genius that has continued for many years and is loved by the locals.